Download a Handout on the EPA Review of Formaldehyde

 TSCA requires the EPA to periodically conduct risk assessments to determine whether particular uses of chemicals present an unreasonable risk to human health or the environment.

-As it conducts its risk assessment, the EPA will be using available scientific data.
 Unfortunately, until now, the funeral profession has been lacking recent, reliable scientific data.
 Existing studies were mostly conducted prior to the 1980s and do not represent accurate embalming practices today.

 To provide current data that characterized the typical preparation room in the 21st Century, the National Funeral Directors Association commissioned the NFDA Formaldehyde Exposure Study.